kiwihodl/Seed-E/README.md

 2.  **Define Service:** They create a service listing, providing:
     - The `xpub` of the key they will use.
     - The key's policy type.
-    - The initial backup fee and the per-signature fee.
+    - **Time-Delay Options:** The provider must set a minimum time delay (default 7 days) before a signed PSBT is returned to the client.
-    - An optional **monthly subscription fee**.
+    - Fees: Initial backup, per-signature, and an optional monthly subscription fee.
     - A **BOLT12 Offer** (`lno...`) for receiving payments.
 3.  **Prove Control:** To be listed, the provider must sign a message with the private key corresponding to the `xpub` they provided.
 Our backend verifies this signature.
-4.  **Handle Requests:** When a user requests a signature, the provider receives a **push notification**.
-They log into their dashboard, review the pending PSBT, sign it with their key, and submit the signed PSBT back through the dashboard.
+4.  **Handle Requests:** When a user requests a signature, the provider receives a notification.
+They must upload the signed PSBT before the signing window expires to avoid a penalty.

 ---

+## Time-Delay & Penalty System

+To mitigate wrench attacks and provide a transparent measure of provider reliability, Seed-E implements a time-delay and penalty system.

+- **Provider-Set Delays:** Providers must set a minimum time-delay (in hours) for returning a signed PSBT.
+This helps protect their clients from being coerced into signing under duress.
+- **Signing Window:** Once a signature is requested and the time-delay period begins, the provider has a fixed window (e.g., time-delay + 7 days) to upload the signed PSBT.
+- **Penalties:** If a provider fails to upload the signed PSBT within this window, their public `penaltyCount` is incremented.
+- **Objective Sorting:** This `penaltyCount` serves as a crucial, non-gameable metric.
+While Seed-E remains neutral and defaults to a random sort, users can choose to sort providers by "Fewest Penalties," placing the most reliable and responsive providers at the top.

 ## Subscription & Dunning Lifecycle